Miftah Ismail: Academic career

-Ismail has served as adjunct faculty at the Institute of Business Administration, Karachi and also as chairman of board at Karachi American School.
+Ismail has been adjunct faculty at the Institute of Business Administration, Karachi and chairman of board at Karachi American School.

 Political career

 Pakistan Muslim League (N) (2011–2023)

-Ismail joined the Pakistan Muslim League (N) in 2011.
+Ismail joined the Pakistan Muslim League (N) (PML-N)in 2011.

-During the 2013 Pakistani general election, Ismail served as a member of the election strategy team and the manifesto committee of Pakistan Muslim League (N).
+During the 2013 Pakistani general election, Ismail was a member of the election strategy team and the manifesto committee of the PML-N.

-In January 2014, he was appointed as the head of Federal Board of Investment and was added as a junior member of then Prime Minister Sharif's cabinet.
+In January 2014, he was appointed the head of Federal Board of Investment and was added as a junior member of then Prime Minister Sharif's cabinet.
 Under his leadership the Board of Investment underwent massive restructuring including winding up of its regional offices.
 During his tenure, he oversaw significant restructuring and played a key role in formulating new auto sector investment policy.

-In December 2017, Miftah was appointed as a finance adviser to then-Prime Minister Shahid Khaqan Abbasi.
+In December 2017, Miftah was appointed a finance adviser to then-Prime Minister Shahid Khaqan Abbasi.
 In April 2018, Ismail took oath as Federal Minister for Finance, Revenue and Economic Affairs in Shahid Khaqan Abbasi's cabinet, where he served until 31 May 2018.

-In September 2022, Ismail was reappointed to as finance minister but resigned in September of the same year, paving the way for the return of Ishaq Dar.
+In April 2022, Ismail was reappointed finance minister but resigned in September of the same year, paving the way for the return of Ishaq Dar.

-In June 2023, he was removed by PML(N) as the general secretary of the party, allegedly due to his criticism of Dar's economic policies and dislike by then Chief Organizer of the PML(N), Maryam Nawaz.
-Later, in the same month, he resigned from all senior positions of the PML(N) and party committees.
+In June 2023, he was removed by PML-N as the general secretary of the party, allegedly due to his criticism of Dar's economic policies and dislike by then Chief Organizer of the PML-N, Maryam Nawaz.
+Later, in the same month, he resigned from all positions and committees of the PML-N.